Celiac Disease and Bone Density

 What is Osteoporosis?

 Osteoporosis is a disease characterized by low bone mass and weakening of bone tissue that causes bones to become brittle and more likely to break.
-The possible consequences of osteoporosis include fractures, loss of height, stooped posture, back and hip pain and breathing problems.
+The possible consequences of osteoporosis include fractures, stunted height, stooped posture, back and hip pain and breathing problems.
 People with this condition may break bones from a minor fall, or even from bumping into something.
 While osteoporosis is often thought of as an older person’s disease, it can strike at any age.
 It affects more women than men.

 What is Osteopenia?